Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 The rooftop lounge and bar (pictured) was our favorite spot for a sunset cocktail before heading out to enjoy Manila's gay scene.
 There's also an outdoor swimming pool with a cute fish fountain that's a real little oasis in the middle of the bustling city.

-The staff at the Sheraton Manila Bay are one of the highlights, always so helpful, friendly and not at all bothered by two men sharing a bed.
+The staff at the Sheraton Manila Bay are one of the highlights, they are always so helpful, friendly, and not at all bothered by two men sharing a bed.
 The rooms are spacious and lovely, with floor-to-ceiling windows to enjoy the city views.

 Prices at the Sheraton Manila Bay start from $160 per night: